16 - 20 februari 2006

 speech given during the exhibition Fragments 2013-2019 in the Goethe Institut, Rotterdam | translation by Lisa Holden | photo by Marieke van der Lippe

 What do we see?
 An amalgam of techniques and processes; reworkings of Greek newspapers, paper cutouts, embroideries and drawings on paper and photographs, photos, yarn, wool, beeswax - an oeuvre and a life of endless patience and surrender.
-Like an industrious curly-haired bee, every day she processes her observations and fashions them into a labyrinth at the hive's very... read more
+Like an industrious curly-haired bee, every day she processes her observations and fashions them into a labyrinth... read more

 solo show, Ubergangsweise # 8